 Traditionally, metal is formed and supplied as bar stock or sheets.
 These raw materials serve a purpose in specific manufacturing processes, such as when metal sheets are used for stamping, but they are not nearly as versatile as powder metal.
 Most metallic elements can be processed into metal powders (with a consistency similar to flour), and this opens up unique and far-reaching uses for metals in manufacturing and commerce.

 Metal powders are utilized in a wide variety of applications, such as chemical, mechanical, and magnetic products, to name just a few, and the number of uses continues to expand.
-But creating and processing metal powders can be challenging and the industry continues to be tested as more processes and applications are discovered.
-PMT stays on top of new applications, enabling its client to capitalize on these new opportunities as they arise.
+But creating and processing metal powders can be challenging, especially as more processes and applications are discovered.
+PMT stays on top of new applications, enabling its clients to capitalize on these new opportunities as they arise.

 Manufacturing method and morphology are critical.

 In simple terms, there are about 10 methods used to create metal powders.
 Each creates a powder with a particular morphology (size, shape, and chemistry).
 A metal powder’s specific morphology dictates the applications and processes for which it is viable.
 PMT’s expertise helps manufacturers navigate through this complex landscape.

 Methods used to produce metal powders include atomization (a physical process), reduction (chemical), and electrolysis (electrical), among others.
 Metal powder particle sizes range from smaller than the particles in cigarette smoke to the size of sand on a beach.

 Generally speaking, powder shapes fall into three categories: one-dimensional, two-dimensional, and three-dimensional.
 The shape of the powder particle affects the applications that are appropriate.
 For example, flake-shaped metal powers are viable as additives in cosmetics and industrial inks, while spherical particles are optimal for selective laser melting (SLM), a form of additive manufacturing.
 Sometimes different powder shapes are mixed to create a specific attribute or to save money.